 Representing heat, vitality, energy and light, Yellow is the color connected to the Sun.
 It has an intellectual energy making it the most extroverted hue in the color range.
 Though, bright yellow sends out a joyful message, it is also a representation of betrayal and hazards.

 The softer shades of yellow is an expression of pleasant relaxation and warming comfort.
 Metallic shades also represent rich, glowing and valuable product.

-In Branding: Though Yellow is a fun and vibrant color, it may be visually discomforting in some cases.
+Though Yellow is a fun and vibrant color, it may be visually discomforting in some cases.
 For maximum brand value, yellow should be used cleverly in bits and pieces.